sashadp01/ultimate_blackjack_agent/README.md

 ## Folder Structure

 - `BlackJack_Simulator`: This folder contains our modified implementation of the [BlackJack_Simulator](https://github.com/seblau/BlackJack-Simulator/tree/master).
 It features a custom implementation of a Gym environment interface wrapping around the Blackjack simulator and adding features such as the state of the deck.
-Modifications ar tagged with the `# Addition:` comment.
+Modifications are tagged with the `# Addition:` comment.

 - `data`: This folder contains all the relevant data for the project: